mikemaccana/python-docx/README.markdown

 - Just [download python docx](http://github.com/mikemaccana/python-docx/tarball/master).
 - Use **easy_install** to fetch the **lxml** and **PIL** modules
-- Open **example-makedocument.py** which creates and modifies a sample docx document.
+- Run **example-makedocument.py** which creates and modifies a sample docx document.
+- Run **example-extracttext.py 'Some word file.docx' 'new file.txt'** to extract the text content from a document.

 Congratulations, you just made a Word document!